 As with any club, read contracts closely and make certain you understand all benefits, obligations and costs.

-- South Florida Boat Club, with locations in Miami and Fort Lauderdale, has monthly fees of from $200 to $400.
-Additional sign-up fees start at $1,200, depending on the boats you’ll use.
+- South Florida Boat Club, with locations in Miami and Fort Lauderdale

 Boat owners often fantasize about become charter boat captains.
 But one former charter boat captain told BoatU.S. that he managed to just break even.
-Says the magazine:
+According to the magazine:

 Consult your tax adviser before putting your boat into charter.
 Federal tax laws apply when recreational boats are used commercially.

 For consumers, the price of chartering a boat ranges greatly, depending on the boat type, size and amenities.
-A couple of examples:
+A couple of examples of charter businesses are:

 For referrals to trustworthy charter companies, ask at local yacht clubs, marine supply stores and bait-and-tackle shops.
-The American Sailing Association has links to charter companies across the United States.
+The American Sailing Association has links to charter companies across the U.S.

 Do you have experiences to share with us about owning, borrowing, renting or chartering boats?
 Post a comment below or on our Facebook page.

-This article was originally published on MoneyTalksNews.com as 'Buy the Fun, Not the Yacht: 4 Cheaper Ways to Enjoy Boating'.
+This article was originally published on MoneyTalksNews.com as '4 Cheaper Ways to Go Boating Without Buying a Boat'.